erkanay/fake-driver/README.md

 # Minimal Fake Device Driver

 This is a minimalistic kernel module which written for learning purposes using C language.
-It corperates relation between non-exist [device driver](https://en.wikipedia.org/wiki/Device_driver) and user space.
+It conducts relation between non-exist [device driver](https://en.wikipedia.org/wiki/Device_driver) and user space.

 ## Build Route